-The term “precious metals” refers to the metals gold, silver, platinum and the other platinum-group metals (PGMs), namely: palladium, rhodium, iridium, ruthenium and osmium.
-They are noble metals; in that, they resist attacks of acids and other reagents and do not corrode easily (although silver does tarnish).
+The term “precious metals” includes gold, silver, platinum, and the other platinum-group metals (PGMs), which include palladium, rhodium, iridium, ruthenium, and osmium.
+They are noble metals; they withstand acid and other reagent assaults and do not corrode readily (although silver does tarnish).
 Since the dawn of time, gold, silver, copper, platinum, and palladium have been recognized as valuable; their rarity accounts for their high value.

 There are two factors that are the primary drivers in the prices of all precious metals.
 Those two factors are supply and demand.
 In many cases, new traders only consider the demand side of this equation, but that can definitely lead to some unexpected price moves when supplies are either cut short suddenly or increased rapidly.